 It could have been 'all that'.
 Capturing Star Trek viewers was a given, if what had been done with Worf had been done with Tyr, the show would have held interest.

 Unfortunately, the Producers didn't seem to get it.

 There is some evidence that the actor playing the Tyr character didn't want to remain on the show.
 Thinking he was a super star, far above this petty show, he wanted to leave.

 There is also some evidence that he was difficult to work with, that no one liked him, and he disliked everyone, making the stage uncomfortable.

 How Stupid Became More Stupid

-Because many were stupid, they let Star Trek (TOS) go off the air, Only recontructed in movies and then in The Next Generation
+Because of ignorance they let Star Trek (TOS) go off the air, Only reconstructed in movies and then in The Next Generation

-In the year 1999 when the Internet was available World Wide, when all one had to do was a search to see how many hits something had, it was clear that if the Producers had the brains of an average stegosaurus, they'd have shoved the character of Tyr into the fore, and promoted him.
+In the year 1999, when the Internet was available World Wide, when all one had to do was a search to see how many hits something had, it was clear that if the Producers had the brains of an average stegosaurus, they'd have shoved the character of Tyr to the fore, and promoted him.

 But they didn't.

 So Andromeda went off the air.